Deploy a CA and NPS Server Certificate

 Because the NPS server certificate is a computer certificate, you must import the certificate into the certificate store for the Local Computer rather than for the Current User.

-If the NPS server certificate is erroneously installed in the Current User certificate store, NPS cannot use the certificate for PEAP or EAP authentication because the certificate's private keys have an incorrectly configured access control list (ACL) that prevents key access by the local system.
-You can verify the location of the NPS server certificate by using the Certificates MMC snap-in.
+If the NPS server certificate is erroneously installed in the Current User certificate store, NPS cannot use the certificate for EAP or Protected EAP (PEAP) authentication because the private keys of the certificate have an incorrectly configured access control list (ACL) that prevents key access by the local system.
+You can verify the location of the NPS server certificate by using the Certificates Microsoft Management Console (MMC) snap-in.
 If the NPS server certificate is in the incorrect location, do not attempt to drag and drop the certificate from the Current User to the Local Computer certificate store.
 The private keys for the certificate will still have an incorrectly configured ACL.
 Instead, revoke the certificate using AD CS and issue a new server certificate to the server running NPS.

 To deploy a CA and autoenroll NPS server certificates, perform the following procedures: